georgekjolly/BerkelyAIandML/README.md

 Required Assignment 5.1: Will the Customer Accept the Coupon?

+Jupyter Note Book link : https://github.com/georgekjolly/BerkelyAIandML-5.1/blob/main/prompt.ipynb

-I have completed the assingment by checking if
+I have completed the analysis for Bar coupons and Coffee house coupons.
+Please find the findings below:

+**BAR COUPON ANALYSIS**

 **>>Based on the observations, the following hypotheses can be formulated about drivers who accepted the bar coupons:**